chhwang/Sublime-Like-Vim/README.md

 Install
 ================
-1. Download this repository and execute vim-setting.py, then it's all done.
+1. Download this repository and execute vim-setting.py.

-  CAUTION : vim-setting.py code includes 'rm -r -f ./Sublime-Like-Vim'.
-If you already have a directory named   "Sublime-Like-Vim", don't execute vim-setting.py on that path.
+  If it returned 'Completed Sublime-Like-Vim install with no error.' message, it's all done.

+  You can delete downloaded files after installation.

   If you have any problem executing vim-setting.py, you can just follow step 4 and 5 to install.